abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter01.md

 very interesting discourse that the Buddha gave to Visākhā, one of his foremost female disciples.
 He was praising the lay community’s keeping of the lunar observance days once a week.
-In Pāli, it’s called the *uposatha*.
+In Pāli, it’s called the *Uposatha*.
 Traditionally, laypeople would take the eight precepts in the morning and keep them for a day and a night.

 The way the Buddha described it is that the arahants, who are fully